tdbowman/openAlt_W2021/USER_MANUAL.md

 The 'BulkSearchStats' database is necessary for the bulk search limitation to avoid user abuse of the system.
 The schema to create this database can be found [here](https://github.com/darpanshah-wsu/openAlt_W2021/tree/master/SQL/BulkSearchStats).

-## 3. Collecting and Ingesting the Events 🏷️
+## 3. Collecting and Ingesting the Events, Metadata, and Citations 🏷️
-Before we can run the web server, we need to collect the data from the Crossref API.
+Before we can run the web server, we also need to collect the data from the Crossref API.
 This will take some time, as there are millions of events to collect.
 We highly recommend reading Crossref's [guide](https://www.eventdata.crossref.org/guide/) before continuing.

 Our Python script `openAlt/pythonScripts/fetchEventBuffer.py` grabs new Event data from the Crossref API.
 This data is retrieved in a JSON format and then ingest into `crossrefeventdatamain` database.

+Author metadata for publications are also retrieved from the Crossref API.
+Metada can be fetched and ingested by running the `metadataThroughMongoDB.py` script which can be found [here](https://github.com/darpanshah-wsu/openAlt_W2021/blob/master/pythonScripts/metadataThroughMongoDB.py).

 Citation data is retrieved from the OpenCitations API.
 This takes a longer duration than fetching the event data as a publication can have upwards of thosands of citations.
 We also recommend the reading the manual for OpenCitations API [here](https://opencitations.net/index/coci/api/v1).